eviltik/devsrv/README.md

 ## **Motivation**

-How many dats to test all standalone webservers npm module with all simple features i'm looking for, vs time to code it.
+How many days to test all standalone webservers npm module with all simple features i'm looking for, vs time to code it.
 I coded it.

 ## **Changelog**